rxappdev/RememberWindowPositions/README.md

 ## Compatibility ##

 Compatible with:
-* Session Restore - (reported by Equivalent-Cut-9253)
+* Session Restore - some users report success, however this is not officially supported (reported by Equivalent-Cut-9253)